enthdegree/kobo-emacs/README.md

 ```

 ### usbnet configs
-NiLuJe has helpfully provided a usbnet package containing busybox, tmux and ssh
+NiLuJe provided a usbnet package containing busybox, tmux and ssh
 [here](https://www.mobileread.com/forums/showthread.php?t=254214).
  - As described in the link, it creates several tunnels via udev rule (then `/usr/local/stuff/bin/stuff-daemons.sh`) which should be disabled with
 ```